-This will be a varied and interesting role which will require excellent customer services and negotiation skills.
-As the appellant, you will be self-confident have excellent ICT skills and a comprehensive knowledge of Microsoft
+This will be a varied and interesting role which will require excellent customer services and regouatoriskins.
+As the appendint, you will be sen-communic, have excellent ICT skills and a comprehensive knowledge of Microsoft

 Knowledge of parking enforcement and the NVQ Level 3 Parking Notice Processing qualification are highly desirable.